 For many men, the option is to simply choose a shorter hairstyle.
 Those who normally wear long hair might want to consider a medium length style.
 Those who normally wear medium hair might want to look into a short style, or even a buzz cut.
 Changing the length class of the style the person wears can open up hundreds or thousands of new options that will be found acceptable.

 4. Shave the Head

-A last resort that could become necessary is to simply shave the head.
-This has the advantage of giving one a clean slate from which to begin anew growing the hair out to the length needed for a preferred style.
+The last resort that could become necessary is to simply shave the head.
+This has the advantage of giving one a clean slate from which to begin a new growing the hair out to the length needed for a preferred style.
 Most men find that they look good bald.
 There are a few, however, for whom this is not a viable option.
 They may have excessive scars on their heads, big ears that stick out from the sides of the head, or other features that make shaving the head a bad choice.

 5. Wear a Hat & Accept it